 If you don’t already have Camtasia, click the button below to download a free trial.

 Now, I’ll walk you through the exact process used to create a split screen video with Camtasia.

 Step 1: Import your video clips

-Select Import, choose your files, and click Open.
-To import multiple clips, you can hold the CTRL button while clicking on each individual video, to bring them all in at the same time.
+To import multiple clips, you can hold the CTRL button while clicking on each individual video to import them all at the same time.

 Step 2: Crop, resize, and move

-You will need to resize, move, and crop your videos, so that everything fits together nicely on a single screen.
+Next, You will need to resize, move, and crop your videos so that everything fits together nicely on a single screen.

 Start with the media on the top track, so you can see the changes you make as you crop and resize.
 Think of the tracks like a stack of pictures; the preview pane will display the uppermost track.

 Select Crop.
 Remove any unwanted parts of the frame by dragging the edge.